Halloween tradition

 When some of the old customs become too old-fashioned or do not suit the times we live in, we need new ones.
 It has always been like that.
 In the past, traditions were mostly passed down from generation to generation.

-When we introduce customs into our daily lives today, we may have got inspiration from kindergarten, from neighbors, from work or from TV.
+When we introduce customs into our daily lives today, we may have got inspiration from kindergarten, from neighbours, from work or from TV.
 We choose and discard new and old customs to suit our everyday lives.

 Birthday cake